JacobSwierstra/361-project-1/README.md

 sentences, you're going too far.
 Generally you should be pulling this right from the project specification.
 I don't want you to just cut and paste, but paraphrase what is stated in the project specification.

+This application takes in the a specified format of an input file and creates a DFA (Deterministic Finite Automata) from the input file.

 ## Reflection